tremitch504/Vue-Todo-List-App/README.md

 # Vue ToDo List App

-Vue ToDo List is an application for Vue.Js to organize and keep track of tasks that a user wants to achieve and get done.
+Vue ToDo List is an application for Vue.Js and Vue 3 to organize and keep track of tasks that a user wants to achieve and get done.

 <img src="./Screenshots/webpageSC.png" alt="No Screenshot" width="738" />